node-red/node-red.github.io/docs/getting-started/ibmcloud.md

 The application's package.json is setup to grab the latest stable release of Node-RED.
 To trigger an upgrade following a new release being made available:

-1. Per default [IBM Cloud maintains a cache directory](https://console.bluemix.net/docs/runtimes/nodejs/configurationOptions.html#cache_behavior) per node application, to store resolved dependencies so they are not downloaded and installed every time.
-For updates this cache should be disabled.
+1. Applications running in the Cloud Foundry space of IBM Cloud maintain a cache directory per node application, to store resolved dependencies so they are not downloaded and installed every time the application is restaged.
+To update the dependencies, including the version of node-RED, this cache must be disabled.
 Set the NODE_MODULES_CACHE environment variable to false.
 You can either do this on your application's IBM Cloud console page (Runtime -> Environment Variables), or by using the cf command-line:

         cf set-env [APPLICATION_NAME] NODE_MODULES_CACHE false